 What do you know about HIPPA Data Destruction?
 HIPAA is the Health Insurance Portability and Accountability Act of 1996.
-This act was put into place in order to protect the privacy of American citizens.
+This act was put in place to protect the privacy of American citizens.
 HIPAA is used in a variety of settings and contexts, many of which deal specifically with health insurance practices and security.
-Data security is an important part of being HIPAA compliant.
-This is because even if you did not specifically and knowingly, give away health information, if the data is hacked, the company would still be infringing on HIPAA.
-Since HIPAA compliance is important, here are some things to keep in mind in order to not to against this federal act.
+Data security is an essential part of being HIPAA compliant.
+This is because even if you did not expressly and knowingly, give away health information, if the data is hacked, the company would still be infringing on HIPAA.
+Since HIPAA compliance is essential, here are some things to keep in mind to not go against this federal act.

 Finally, information disposal needs to be secure as well.
 Sensitive health information that has been stored on computers is still present on the computer even after files have been deleted.
-This means that files from clients or employees long ago can still resurface and fall into the wrong hands.
-In order to keep your company compliant with HIPAA, it is important to engage in secure data destruction.
+This means that data from clients or employees long ago can always resurface and fall into the wrong hands.
+To keep your company compliant with HIPAA, it is vital to engage in secure data destruction.